<?xml version="1.0" encoding="UTF-8" ?>

 <description>Skye and Lochalsh Environment Forum | </description>

-<image><link>http://www.slef.org.uk/news.asp</link><url>http://www.slef.org.uk/userfiles/design/controlpanel.png</url><title>Skye and Lochalsh Environment Forum | Latest News</title></image>
+<image><link>https://www.slef.org.uk/news.asp</link><url>https://www.slef.org.uk/userfiles/design/controlpanel.png</url><title>Skye and Lochalsh Environment Forum | Latest News</title></image>

 <item>